 Tip: While the cheapest plan may save money upfront, it’s important to balance affordability with adequate protection—especially for medical emergencies abroad.

-This allows travelers to transit through the international zone of French airports without entering the country.
+Allows transit through the international transit area of France airport without entering the country.

 What Are the Documents Required for France Visa?

-What is the new travel authorization ETIAS requirement for US citizens travelling to France?
+What is the new travel authorization ETIAS requirement for US citizens traveling to France?

 US citizens traveling to France should apply for ETIAS (European Travel Information and Authorization System).